 Seed Development and Dispersal

-In pines, the pine embryo is the new sporophyte.
+In life cycle of a pine tree, the pine embryo is the new sporophyte.
 It contains a rudimentary root and some embryonic leaves called cotyledons.
 The female gametophyte surrounds the embryo and provides a food supply as it develops.
 This ovule forms the pine seed, which contains the embryo, its food supply, and a protective seed coat that forms from the integuments of the parent sporophyte.
 Under proper conditions, pine cone scales open to release their seeds.
 Some pine seeds are winged and can be dispersed by wind, while others require high heat, such as a forest fire, to open and release their seeds.
 Still others will readily drop the seeds once they are mature.

-The ripe seed must be exposed to the proper conditions in order to germinate.
+After the seeds have been fertilized, matured and dispersed, the ripe seed must be exposed to the proper conditions in order to germinate.
 In some species, mature seeds may lie dormant for years, ready to germinate when they have adequate moisture, the proper temperature, adequate gas exchange and exposure to sunlight.
-In pines, once the seed germinates, it forms a pine seedling that grows into a mature pine tree, and the cycle starts again.
+In the life cycle of a pine tree, once the seed germinates, it forms a pine seedling that grows into a mature pine tree, and the cycle starts again.